|Dates / Deadlines:|

 1) The request is submitted to the Study Abroad Office in writing and accompanied by a signed statement stating that travel is not advised from a physician on the physician's letterhead; and

 2) NIU is able to obtain refunds from overseas vendors and agents.

-CANCELLATION OF THE PROGRAM: The Study Abroad Office reserves the right to cancel this program if the minimum required enrollment is not attained.
-If, prior to the commencement of the program, a U.S. State Department Travel Warning is issued for Laos, all applicants will be notified promptly of the warning and the possibility of cancellation of the program.
-If, during the course of the program, a U.S. State Department Travel Warning is issued for Laos, students will be promptly notified of the warning and the advisability of canceling the program.
+CANCELLATION OF THE SEMINAR: The Study Abroad Office and International Business Seminars reserve the right to cancel this seminar if the minimum required enrollment is not attained.
+If, prior to the commencement of the seminar, a U.S. State Department Travel Warning is issued for any of the countries to be visited, all applicants will be notified promptly of the warning and the possibility of cancellation of the seminar.
+If, during the course of the seminar, a U.S. State Department Travel Warning is issued for the country the group is currently in, students will be promptly notified of the warning and the advisability of canceling the seminar.